Since becoming pregnant, I have tried to eat salmon at least once a week, and I’ve come to really like it…as long as it is prepared a certain way.

 1 tbsp.
 Unseasoned rice vinegar

 ¼ tsp. ground ginger

 3 salmon filets (with skin), about 5 oz. filets

 Sesame seeds and chopped scallions (optional garnish)

-- Make the sauce: Combine the hoisin sauce, vinegar, fish sauce, soy sauce, brown sugar, ginger, and garlic powder in a small saucepan over medium heat.
+- Make the sauce: Combine the hoisin sauce, vinegar, soy sauce, brown sugar, ginger, and garlic powder in a small saucepan over medium heat.
 Cook for a few minutes, stirring occasionally, until the mixture starts to bubble.
 Reduce the heat to low and simmer for 5 minutes, stirring a few times.
 Keep warm.

 - Preheat oven to 375 degrees.
 Heat a large oven-safe frying pan over medium heat.
 Add the oil and turn the pan to coat.
 Pat the salmon dry with paper towels and sprinkle salt and pepper on the flesh side.
 Place the salmon flesh side down in the pan.
 Cook for about 4-5 minutes, then once the flesh side has browned, flip the salmon.
 Cook for another minute with the skin side down, then place the frying pan in the oven to finish cooking (about another 4-6 minutes, depending on the thickness of the salmon*).

 *Oven time will vary.
 A thicker piece of salmon might need a bit more cooking time in the oven.
 If you have a thin piece of salmon, you might be able to skip the oven altogether and just finish it on the stovetop for a few more minutes.